SeldonIO/seldonio.github.com/movie-recommender-demo.md

  1. [Hetrec 2011 dataset](http://grouplens.org/datasets/hetrec-2011/)
  1. Some data sourced from Freebase by Seldon by matching movie names and year release to freebase entries.

-The first step is to download the two external datasets and then merge the data to produce csv and JSON files in the correct format for the generic Seldon item and user import scripts.
+The first step is to download the two external datasets and then merge the data to produce csv and JSON files in the correct format for the generic Seldon item and user import scripts, see [here](data.html) for further details.
 We take the core data from the Movielens dataset and add directors and actors matched via Freebase queries and finally add the IMDB image for movies from the HetRec dataset.
 The resulting JSON file describing the item attributes is shown below.
 For top_tags we take the top 3 tags from the Movielens dataset and add actor and directors from freebase.
 From a small amount of testing this reduced tag set seemed to give best results for the tag similarity model.

   {% highlight json %}
 {"types":[